Amanda Callenberg

 Over time, gut issues begin to take over.
 You cancel plans, monitor every meal, gradually lose trust in your body, exhausted by a busy mind that never really switches off.
 It is not just your digestion that feels restricted, but your confidence, energy, and sense of freedom too.
 And for most people, this rarely resolves on its own.

-If you want digestion to feel more predictable, food choices less stressful, and life easier again, lasting relief starts with seeing your gut as part of a bigger picture.
+If you want digestion to feel more predictable, food choices less stressful, and life easier again, lasting relief comes from seeing your gut as part of a bigger picture.

 This helps you see whether stress, routine, or your nervous system are driving your symptoms, and what needs to be included in your solution.